-Occasionally, my grandmother used to take me to Midnight Mass on Christmas, which for the French and all Europeans in general, I have come to believe, is a time to celebrate family and generosity.
-It is a period marked by ritualized family reunions, gifts and candy for children, gifts to be shared with poorer, and le Réveillon.
+On a few occasions while I was growing up, my grandmother used to take me to Midnight Mass on Christmas.
+Christmas Mass is a time to celebrate family and generosity.
+It is a period marked by ritualized family reunions, gifts and candy for children, gifts to be shared with family, friends, and less fortunate, and le Réveillon.

 As in America, most begin to celebrate Christmas on the 24th and 25th of December.
 However, in eastern and northern France, the Christmas season begins on 6 December, la fête de Saint Nicolas, and in some provinces la fête des Rois is one the most important holidays of the Christmas season.